EricWay1024/Homological-Algebra-Notes/ha/b-ext1.typ

 == Baer Sum

 When a set $X$ has a bijection with the underlying map of a group $G$, then in general $X$ can be also equipped with a group structure.
 We are therefore interested in characterising the group structure on $e(A, B)$, in view of its bijection with the group $Ext^1(A, B)$.
-The natural addition operation on $e(A, B)$ was first explicitly acertained by R. Baer.
+The natural addition operation on $e(A, B)$ was first explicitly ascertained by R. Baer.

 #definition[
 Let